chili-publish/grafx-documentation/docs/GraFx-Developers/connectors/media-connector/media-connector-fundamentals/index.md

 The `previewType` parameter can have these values:

 - thumbnail: Used when requesting the image preview in the Variable panel.
-- mediumres: Used when request images in the media panel and the variable "Select image" modal.
+- mediumres: Used when requesting images in the media panel and the variable "Select image" modal.
 - highres: Used when loading images into frames in the editor in the browser.
 - fullres: Used during output for requesting the images to be loaded in frames.